Rodrigo of Castile: Military Defeats

 Rodrigo's victories warranted a response from Muhammad I of Córdoba.
 That year, on Muhammad's orders, his son Abd ar-Rahman and commander Abd al-Malik ibn Abbas went to Álava and Castile and ravaged the border lands of the Kingdom of Asturias, destroying several fortresses and killing many civilians.
 Count Rodrigo tried to stop the Moors, blocking the gorge near Pancorbo, but Abd ar-Rahman and Abd al-Malik managed to inflict a heavy defeat on the Castilians.
 According to the Spanish Muslim historian Ibn Idariboth, in battle and during the retreat, the Christians suffered heavy losses, including 19 counts.
 Only a few Castilians, including Rodrigo.

 In 865, a Moorish army of 20,000 soldiers, again led by Abd ar-Rahman and Abd al-Malik, invaded Rodrigo's realm.
 The Moors captured the Castilian border fortresses that survived after the campaign of 863, including Bordjia belonging to the Count Gundisalvo (or Gonzalo), which some historians identify with Burgos.
 After this, Abd ar-Rahman and Abd al-Malik inflicted a new defeat to the Count of Castile in the bloody battle at the Battle of the Morcuera near Añana.
 Despite the fact that the Christian soldiers were the first to attack the Muslims, they retreated and mostly died during the retreat.
-After leaving Muslim garrisons in the fortresses of Pancorbo, Cereso de Rio Tiron, Ibrillos and Grañón, the Moors returned to Cordoba.
+After leaving Muslim garrisons in the fortresses of Pancorbo, Cerezo de Rio Tiron, Ibrillos and Grañón, the Moors returned to Cordoba.
 These defeats so undermined Castile and Álava, that when Abd ar-Rahman attacked Rodrigo's lands again in 866, the Christians showed no signs of resistance, according to the historian al-Alatira they were not even able to collect the necessary troops.
 The Moorish sacking of Rodrigo's castles and those of other noblemen in Castile, halted the process of reconquest and repopulation in the area.

 In 867, another son of Emir Muhammad I, al-Hakam, led another raid against Count Rodrigo's lands without ever entering the battle.
 In the same year, the Cordobans faced serious internal difficulties that lasted a decade and a half.
-This allowed the Castilians under Rodrigo to regain control of the fortresses of La Bureba, Pancorbo (in 870) and Cereso de Rio Tiron, while the Alavians took possession of Cellorigo.
+This allowed the Castilians under Rodrigo to regain control of the fortresses of La Bureba, Pancorbo (in 870) and Cerezo de Rio Tiron, while the Alavians took possession of Cellorigo.